BBVA/mirrorgate-google-analytics-collector/README.md

 ```

-Note that MirrorGate needs to have `Read & Analyze` access to get metrics from others accounts.
+Note that GA accounts have to grant `Read & Analyze` permission to MirrorGate account in order to retrieve metrics data.

 # Usage